maptv/maptv.github.io/dec/time/index.md

 The plot to the lower left of the map🗺️visualizes the night (blue) and day (yellow) time of day (x-axis) throughout every day of the year (y-axis) at the latitude of the red⭕️circle on the map🗺️.
-The↕vertical position of the red<font color=red>—</font>line (time of day) and the↔️horizontal position of the red🔴dot (day of the year) on the plot control the🌐globes above and to the right of the plot.
+The vertical↕position of the red<font color=red>—</font>line (time of day) and the↔️horizontal position of the red🔴dot (day of the year) on the plot control the🌐globes above and to the right of the plot.

 # Zone